Vutisat/evergreen/README.md

 The purpose of Evergreen:
 Purpose of this project is to work through an Agile process to develop a piece of software that has maximum satisfaction to the customer.

+More information:
+Recall uses the copy function on the android phone and puts it into a clipboard.
+You can access this clipboard to paste old things you've copied.